awused/aw-rss/README.md

 You'll have to edit proxy.conf.json to match the port you configured the backend to serve on.

-Run `npm install` and `npm run-script prod` in the project root to build and compress the frontend.
+Run `docker-compose run --rm build` in the project root to build and compress the frontend.

-Run `ng serve --aot` for an angular dev server.
+Run `docker-compose run --rm dev` for an angular dev server.
 Navigate to `http://localhost:4200/` with the backend already running.

 # Shortcuts